Macau not first to win from HK travel easing: reports

 In terms of inbound travel to Macau under normal conditions, Hong Kong residents were the second-largest group of visitors – after those from mainland China – among the more than 39 million arrivals to Macau in 2019.
 Hong Kongers accounted for just over 7.35 million trips – or about 18.7 percent – of Macau’s annual total, according to data from Macau’s Statistics and Census Service.
 Not all tourists to Macau are gamblers in the city’s casinos.

 Hong Kong media suggested that city’s government would soon announce details of a local version of a “health code” declaration system seen as a precondition of easing travel.
-It would require people to affirm they are free from Covid-19 infection .
+It would require people to affirm they are free from Covid-19 infection.
 Guangdong and Macau have their own distinct health declaration systems.

 Reports from Hong Kong also indicated the city would permit on a limited scale – at the earliest by Monday (June 29) – some quarantine-free cross-border travel between the city’s Lok Ma Chau control point and Huanggang port in the neighbouring mainland city of Shenzhen in Guangdong.
 Those eligible to use it would be certain Hong Kong residents – in likelihood people that have business needs.
 They would not need to undergo quarantine in Guangdong on arrival, provided they had a health declaration backed by an up-to-date negative test result for Covid-19 infection.